ploomber/ploomber/doc/intro.rst

 -----

-ploomber's goals are to accelerate experimentation and facilitate building reliable systems.
+ploomber's goals are to accelerate experimentation and facilitate building production systems.
 It achieves these goals by providing incremental builds, interactive execution, reducing boilerplate code, tools to inspect a pipeline object and facilitate testing.